Statista reports that Google Play Store alone currently lists more than 2100 000 apps.

 Here are 100 sites to get you started, courtesy of AppSamurai.

-There is a no better way to reach a huge amount of people all over the world, and gain credibility, plus promote your app, than with a webinar.
+The Covid-19 pandemic has changed the way we interact with people around the world.
+In the current climate, there is no better way to reach a huge amount of people and gain credibility (plus promote your app) than with a webinar.

-Webinars are one of the most effective marketing methods and reap tremendous rewards when done properly, so as with most of these marketing tactics, make sure you have a marketing plan and use best webinar practices.
+Webinars are one of the most effective marketing methods and reap tremendous rewards when done properly.

 One could say that the most effective marketing methods are also the most overlooked when marketing a new app.